Walkthrough: Using Automation to Write a Letter in Microsoft Office Word

 FORMATfunction, see FORMAT Function (Code, Text).

-To transfer the information from the Company Information and User tables, ad the following code.
+To transfer the information from the Company Information table, add the following code.

 To complete the processing in Word, add the following code.